30 Things to Know Before Moving to Orlando, FL

 Titanic: The Artifact Exhibition features over 300 artifacts with full-scale recreations of the ship.
 Enjoy interacting with costumed actors and raise a toast at the gala dinner.

-16. Orlando Annual Events
+16. What Annual Events are in Orlando?

 Orlando is a mecca for entertainment and hospitality.
 You'll find year-round events like the Florida Film Festival and ICE! frozen holiday event at Gaylord Palms.
 The annual Orlando Heritage Festival features an action-packed national music festival and awards ceremony with middle and high school performers.